gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/plugins/support/2017-01-29-plugins-install-issue.md

 ## Problem

 In Jan.
-2017 SourceForge did a change a second change in the security settings used by their download servers and mirrors.
-For some of the users this was transparent, but for some, the result when trying to install new software, was the following:
+2017 SourceForge did another change in the security settings used by their download servers and mirrors.
+For some of the users this was transparent, but for some, the result, when trying to install new software, was the following:

 ![Handshake failure]({{ site.baseurl }}/assets/images/2017/handshake-failure.png)